wnye71/williamnye.co.uk/content/hugo-webp-images-with-fallback.md

 Currently it is designed to work with AMP (see amp-img) so some slight changes may be required for standard HTML.

 Example of shortcode usage.
-Make sure you wrap in curly braces {{% shortcode %}}:
+Make sure you wrap in curly braces {{ }}:

 `% img src="/img/image-blog-post.jpg" alt="Blog Post Image" w="600" h="400" %`